Are Product Liability Disclaimers Effective?

 A Good Liability Disclaimer Restates Warnings that Would Already Be Considered by a Court

-Sometimes, disclaimers look more like this:
+Sometimes, disclaimers are more specific and look more like this:

 "In no event shall our company be liable for any direct, indirect, punitive, incidental, special consequential damages, to property or life, whatsoever arising out of or connected with the use or misuse of our products."